Logiqx/tech-docs/Services/Databases/MySQL/README.md

 SHOW GLOBAL STATUS LIKE 'innodb_log_waits';
 ```

-A result which is greater than 0 signifies that the log is potentially too small.
+If the number of log waits is greater than 0 it implies that the log buffer is potentially too small.

 References: